RedBearLab/nRF51822-Arduino/README.md

   #### SimpleControls

-  This sample shows how to define your own protocol and to control the I/O of the board from a Central (e.g. iPhone) using BLE Controller Apps.
+  This sample shows how to define your own protocol and to control the I/O of the board from a Central (e.g. iPhone) using the BLE Controller App.

   #### SimpleChat

-  This sample allows you to send text message from the board to your central device such as iPhone or Android using our BLE Controller Apps.
+  This sample allows you to send text message from the board to your central device such as iPhone or Android using the BLE Controller App.

   #### BLEController

-  This example allows you to use our BLE Controller Apps (available for iOS and Android) to control the pin state such as High, Low, PWM, Analog, etc.
+  This example allows you to use the BLE Controller App (available for iOS and Android) to control the pin state such as High, Low, PWM, Analog, etc.

   #### nRF51822_UART

   This example allows you to exchange data with your central device (e.g. iPhone 5) and the data will be redirected to the UART.

-OTA
+# OTA
 ===

-The bootloader allows you to load firmware Over-the-air.
+The bootloader allows you to load firmware Over-the-air, for example, if you do not have the MK20 USB interface dongle.

 Everytime, if you reset the board by hitting the button on the board, the bootloader will broacast the OTA service via BLE for 5 sec waiting for a connection to be made.
 Otherwise, it will start the pre-loaded firmware.

 You can use the "export" feature from Arduino IDE to get the firmware for OTA.